Thick and Creamy French Dressing Recipe

 - Salad greens, tomato wedges and cucumber slices or vegetables of your choice

-- 1. In a blender, combine the mayonnaise, ketchup, vinegar, sugar, onion, salt and pepper; cover and process until smooth.
+- 1. In a blender, place the mayonnaise, ketchup, vinegar, sugar, onion, salt and pepper; cover and process until smooth.
 While processing, gradually add oil in a steady stream.
-Serve with salad.
+Serve over salad.
 Refrigerate leftover dressing.
 Yield: 2-1/2 cups.

 Reviews for Thick and Creamy French Dressing

 "Mayo!?
 No that makes it more like Thousand Island rather than what is known as American style French dressing."

 "Great salad dressing!!
 We love french salad dressings and I have quite a few different recipes that I use.
 This one is a keeper for sure.
 I did omit the onion and used half sugar & half splenda.
 Tastes almost exactly like the marzetti country french.
 Much less expensive to make your own and so easy."